-- OEven if the ignition SW is turned OFF, the battery or the ECU are disconnected, or the problem is solved, all service codes remain in the ECU. - ORefer to Service Code Clearing Procedure for the service code erasure.
+- OEven if the ignition switch is turned OFF, the battery or the ECU are disconnected, or the problem is solved, all service codes remain in the ECU. - Refer to the Service Code Clearing Procedure for the service code erasure.

 Service Code Table